rhysmoggs/ms4-morgan-and-co/README.md

 - A list of every product within the selected product Category/Room/Special presented just as products from the main products page would.
 Same related product info and interactions available.

 ### - Product Detail page

 <img src="docs/screenshots/product-detail.png">

 The Product Detail page is where the user can see the full product details for the product they selected.
 All visitors to the website can view this webpage.
 The features include:
 - Product Name in large, bold text.
 - A large image of the product, that can be clicked on again to see it's original quality and size.
 - All product information presented, which includes product price, rating, category, room, special, sku, description.
+- [Quantity selector](#quantity-selector) to choose how many items to add to the Shopping Bag.
 - Current product rating, that automatically updates whenever a user or admin adds/edits/removes a review with rating.
 - If the admin/store owneris signed in, the 'Edit Product' button appears besides the product detail information and forwards the admin/store owner to the 'Edit Product' (/edit/product_id/) page.
 - If the admin/store owner is signed in, the 'Remove Product' button appears besides the product detail information and once clicked allows the admin/store owner to remove the product from the website.
 Before doing so, the admin/store owner is met with a modal that asks for confirmation on whether they want to delete that product or not.
 Admin/store owner must click 'Remove Product' again to confirm this (which will then remove the product from the website and the database), otherwise they can cancel by clicking the 'Cancel' button or by just clicking off screen or pressing ESC on the keyboard and return to the product detail page, with no change taken place and the product remaining on the website.